Featured image: @coily_dawn

 When it comes to low porosity hair, you want to shampoo regularly since it’s prone to product buildup.
 You can use a clarifying shampoo or one of my favorites, clay washes!

 With the number of products we use, it’s easier for low porosity hair to have buildup.
 Products may sit on top of your hair if they aren’t properly absorbed.
 If you continue to apply more on top, it can lead to dryness, flakes, and limp curls.

 Some people use sulfates to remove buildup, however, there are other natural, effective options to choose from.

 Avoid Heavy Products + Silicones

-Locking in moisture when styling your hair is important, however, you should opt for lightweight oils and refresher sprays to keep your curls flourishing throughout the week.
+You should opt for lightweight oils and refresher sprays to keep your curls moisturized throughout the week!

 Be Careful With Protein